danieltannn/ITP_24/README.md

 - Either dropping the proctoring scripts on the Student's PC and executing it
 - Or non conventional methods such as fileless execution

+# 3. Obfuscation on "Craddle" and Powershell script
+Shows the research on the different tools and methods used:
+- To obfuscate the command to retrieve string in file to conduct fileless execution (More on Fileless execution in Section 2.
+Conducting proctoring on Stuident's PC)
+- To obfuscate the procotoring script (which contains the different proctoring functions)